PavelescuVictor/QuakeTrack/README.md

 earthquakes.usgs.gov API

-Allowing for a maximum of 30 day data.
+Allowing for a maximum of 30 days of data.

 ## Map and Globe Components: